stevenkissack/netflixplusplus/README.md

 All contributions are welcome, I wanted to make the plugin for my own usage but I also like OSS - So here we are!

 ## Future features
- - Other rating platforms
- - External IMDB links
+ - External links for more info
- - Secret categories
+ - Secret Netflix categories
  - Anything!